Corn Dishes made with Cornmeal like Scrapple Recipe and Egg Bread Recipe

-Corn dishes are probably the favorite vegetable dish of most people around the world.
+Learning how to make corn dishes has always been the favorite thing to cook for side dishes to meals.
+They are probably the favorite of most people around the world.
 Corn is grown in many countries and is used in many dishes by itself, with other vegetables and in breads and cakes.

 There are many corn products that we would hate to be without.
 Maybe like you, I never allow myself to run out of cornmeal in my cabinet.
 Not only do I love good hot cornbread but also fried mush, spoon bread and other recipes made with cornmeal.
 Imagine if we didn’t have popcorn!
 This is another type of corn that I would hate to do without.
 Very popular here in the South are hominy grits; I wouldn’t want to ask these Southerners to give them up.
-When I travel through South America, I am always amazed at all the different ways they use corn also.
-It is a very important staple to the people there to cook in corn dishes.
+When I travel through South America, I am always amazed at all the different ways they learn how to cook corn dishes.
+It is a very important staple to the people there.

 Preheat oven to 350F degrees.